Theory of gating in recurrent neural networks

-\subsection{Condition for continuous transition to chaos}
+\subsubsection{Condition for continuous transition to chaos}

-The value of $\alpha_z$ affects the precise value of the maximal Lyapunov exponent $\lambda_{max}$; however, numerics suggest that the transition to chaos -- the point at which $\lambda_{max}$ becomes positive -- is not dependent on $\alpha_z$ (data not shown).
-This makes intuitive sense since the update gate acts as a dynamical time-constant, and this should not make a stable system chaotic.
+The value of $\alpha_z$ affects the precise value of the maximal Lyapunov exponent $\lambda_{max}$; however, numerics suggest that across a continuous transition to chaos, the point at which $\lambda_{max}$ becomes positive is not dependent on $\alpha_z$ (data not shown).
 We can see this more clearly by calculating the transition to chaos when the leading edge of the spectral curve (for a FP) crosses zero.
 This condition is given by eq. \ref{eq:transition-to-chaos}, and we see that it has no dependence on $\alpha_z$ or the update gate.

-We note that this condition, eq. \ref{eq:transition-to-chaos}, for the transition to chaos -- when the stable fixed-point becomes unstable -- is valid when the chaotic attractor emerges continuously from the fixed-point (Fig. \ref{fig:Lyapunov_analyses}c, $\alpha_r=0,2$).
-However, in the gated RNN, there is another another interesting -- and discontinuous -- transition to chaos (Fig.\ref{fig:Lyapunov_analyses}c, $\alpha_r=20$): for sufficiently large $\alpha_r$, the transition to chaos is discontinuous and occurs at a value of $g_h$ where the zero FP is still stable ($g_h < 2$ with no biases).
-This is a novel type of transition which is not present in the vanilla RNN, and we characterize this phenomenon in detail below.
+We stress that this condition, eq. \ref{eq:transition-to-chaos}, for the transition to chaos -- when the stable fixed-point becomes unstable -- is valid when the chaotic attractor emerges continuously from the fixed-point (Fig. \ref{fig:Lyapunov_analyses}c, $\alpha_r=0,2$).
+However, in the gated RNN, there is another discontinuous transition to chaos (Fig.\ref{fig:Lyapunov_analyses}c, $\alpha_r=20$): for sufficiently large $\alpha_r$, the transition to chaos is discontinuous and occurs at a value of $g_h$ where the zero FP is still stable ($g_h < 2$ with no biases).
+To our knowledge, this is a novel type of transition which is not present in the vanilla RNN, and not visible from an analysis that only considers the stability of fixed points.
+We characterize this phenomenon in detail below.